-1. Reassignment Prior to Posting: Prior to posting a vacancy covered within this CBA for a road shop, the department will notify employees in other road shops of the option to be reassigned to that vacancy.
+1. Prior to posting a vacancy covered within this CBA for a road shop, the department will notify employees in other road shops of the option to be reassigned to that vacancy.
 Employees interested in being reassigned, to the same classification, but to a different road shop, shall submit a request through their supervisor to be reassigned to the vacant position.

-All reassignment requests will be considered in order of submission, prior to posting the vacancy, and the Public Works Director or designee may, at his/her discretion, approve or deny that request.
-The request will last until withdrawn, granted or denied.

-Any reassignment requests submitted after the vacancy has been posted will be considered after the register is depleted for that posting.

-This section shall only apply to postings for vacant positions and shall not apply to temporary assignments to another road shop for a time- or project-specific duration.

-2. Outside Posting: The Public Works Director, or designee, may post a notice of job vacancy to the general public.
-Applications are accepted from qualified persons who wish to apply.

-- 3. Departmental Only Posting: The Public Works Director, or designee, may post a vacancy to employees of their department.
-Applications are restricted to employees in regular, budgeted positions within the employing department. - 4.
+- 2. All reassignment requests will be considered in order of submission, prior to posting the vacancy or filling the vacancy via the transfer list, and the Public Works Director or designee may, at his/her discretion, approve or deny that request.
+The request will last until withdrawn, granted or denied. - 3.
+If the request is approved and the reassignment will be to a vacant position represented by a bargaining unit other than the employee's current bargaining unit, the employee will have the option to remain represented by his/her current bargaining unit; however, the ratios set forth in Article 3.A.1 (Ratio of Operating Engineers to Teamsters) will be maintained. - 4.
+Any reassignment requests submitted after the vacancy has been posted will be considered after the register is depleted for that posting. - 5.
+This section shall only apply to postings for vacant positions and shall not apply to temporary assignments to another road shop for a time- or project-specific duration. - D. Types of Job Postings: - 1.
+Outside Posting: The Public Works Director, or designee, may post a notice of job vacancy to the general public.
+Applications are accepted from qualified persons who wish to apply. - 2.
+Departmental Only Posting: The Public Works Director, or designee, may post a vacancy to employees of their department.
+Applications are restricted to employees in regular, budgeted positions within the employing department. - 3.
 County Wide Posting: The Public Works Director, or designee, may post a vacancy internally to employees of Kitsap County.
-Applications are restricted to employees in regular, budgeted Kitsap County positions. - 5.
+Applications are restricted to employees in regular, budgeted Kitsap County positions. - 4.
 Transfer Posting: The Public Works Director, or designee, may fill a vacancy from the transfer list.
 The transfer posting is only available to employees in regular, budgeted positions.
 The transfer posting can only be used for positions on an equal or lower pay grade than the candidate's current pay grade.
 Transfer posting may not be used for promotional positions.
 When an employee transfers to a different position with the same pay grade, the employee will maintain their existing compensation.
 If an employee transfers to a position at a lower pay grade, and there is not corresponding equal pay rate, the employee will be placed on the step closest to, but not below their current pay rate.
 If the transfer results in a pay increase, the step increase date will change to anniversary date of the effective date of transfer.
 The employee will retain their previous step increase date upon transfer if there is no increase in pay.
-If an employee transfers to a lower pay rate, and is currently making above step 14 of the new pay rate, the employee will be placed at step 14, even if this results in a decrease. - D. Employment Within Public Works Utilities Division Bargaining Unit.
+If an employee transfers to a lower pay rate, and is currently making above step 14 of the new pay rate, the employee will be placed at step 14, even if this results in a decrease.

+E. Employment Within Public Works Utilities Division Bargaining Unit.